rehacekleos/vr_dashboard_be/README.md

 # VR dashboard server application

-This server is used to record and retrieve Vr data from various Virtual Reality applications.<br>
+This server is used to record and retrieve Vr data from various Virtual Reality applications and support for [VR Dashboard app](https://github.com/rehacekleos/vr_dashboard_fe).<br>
 The server supports multi-organization.

 The server application is written in Node.js using typescript and express.js.<br>